Photo credit: NASA Goddard Space Flight Center

 Then, I will send some information in a more informed manner.
-And, as I do so, I naturally expect something back.
-I want to avoid ending up being in this situation where I have to chase.
-Too many time I have sent a lot of information and, ultimately, ended up having to chase people with the dreaded: “What do you think? / Did you read the documentation”.
-Yes, I have ended up in the very silent death valley (it’s silent in the death valley, nobody responds to emails and phone calls….) even if the prospect said that it was an “interesting meeting”.
+And, doing so, it is natural to expect something back in this two way relationship.
+For instance, finding a way to avoid being in this situation where I have to chase.
+I have ended up in the so-called death valley (it’s silent in the death valley, nobody responds to emails and phone calls….) even if the prospect said that it was an “interesting meeting”.
 So, how to establish reciprocity and avoid ending in this very silent place.
 Well, I like to bring the future forward and agreeing with the prospect what will happen.

 Let’s finish the conversation.

 Me: “Ok, I will send you information about X, Y, Z .
 This is relevant because, as far as you are concerned, reason A, B, C. And you also mentioned T, U, V is not something worth discussing further.
 Now, we are both busy people and it will take time to digest what I sent you.
 Once you have read this document, is it fair to assume you will have a more informed view on whether or not there is a fit?
-To be efficient, could we agree that when we discuss next, we will be in two possible positions: “Let’s stop here as this is not for us” or, if there is a possible fit “Yes, there is a possible fit”.
-If so, we will reconvene and agree the people to involve in the process and what we both need to do to come to a yes / no decision?”
+I appreciate you might come back to me with “sorry, this isn’t for us”.
+Or, alternatively, in our next interaction, we could work out the activities and people to engage to define for good if [insert product / service] can be relevant we problem X, Y, Z. Are these the two possible output reasonable to expect?”.

 Me: “Finally, before we finish for today, I need your help.
 I assume you do have a fair amount of reporting to do for your boss.
 I also do and, frankly speaking, that’s what I call “the not so funny part of doing business”.
 But I know I will be asked to report on our conversation.
 Could you help me with some information that my boss will ask me for?”